Chart Color Schemes

 Point Clare - Koolewong has a typical household mix, with a fairly typical median household size

 Family households account for 70.5% of all households, including 31.6% couples with children, 27.0% couples without children, and 10.8% single parent families.
 Non-family households constitute the remaining 29.5%, with lone person households at 26.8% and group households comprising 2.8%.
-The median household size is 2.5 people, aligning with the Greater Sydney average.
+The median household size is 2.5 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households